An-Yi-Huang/Distributed-System-Lab/README.md

-In this project, we use docker to immutate a distributed system with multiple servers.
+In this project, we use docker to imitate a distributed system with multiple servers.
 So, make sure you download docker before you run this project.

 To execute our project, we need to run two commands in the root directory <br>